Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Every year, thousands of deaths occur due to driver drowsiness or intoxication.
 In 2022, the National Highway Traffic Safety Administration (NHTSA) logged 693 deaths due to drowsy driving.
 Meanwhile, authorities recorded about 13,524 alcohol-related traffic deaths.

-Every year, there are more than 9,000 fatalities that can be avoided if an attention detection device is implemented to monitor a driver for any sign of drowsiness or inebriation.
-For example, an in-vehicle breathalyzer could disable a vehicle if the driver’s blood alcohol content (BAC) exceeds 0.08.
+Attention detection devices that monitor drivers for signs of drowsiness or impairment could potentially help prevent some fatalities.
+For example, an in-vehicle breathalyzer could turn off a vehicle if the driverโ€™s blood alcohol content (BAC) exceeds 0.08.

 Drowsiness Video Sensor